- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 One of the best parts of visiting New Hampshire in the fall is that just driving from point A to point B is a beautiful experience!
 One of the best scenic drives in New England is the Kancamagus Scenic Byway, a 34.5-mile route that carries you through some of the best views in the state.

 The White Mountains are bursting with color in autumn, and there are plenty of opportunities to pull off to the side of the road and marvel in it if you’d like!

 Visit the Castle in the Clouds

 Touring the mansion and hiking and exploring the gorgeous grounds and pond are fun to do any time, but come fall, this majestic castle is gloriously situated amid some spectacular fall foliage.
 Expansive views are found all around the property, and what better way to take in peak colors than to do so from a classic New England castle?

-Experience Squam offers a great guided lake tour of Squam Lake as autumn colors are taking over the trees that surround it, or if you’d prefer a nice meal along with your tour, check out a brunch or dinner tour with Mount Washington, New Hampshire’s cruise ship company.
+Experience Squam offers a great guided lake tour of Squam Lake as autumn colors are taking over the trees that surround it.
+If you’d prefer a nice meal along with your tour, check out a brunch or dinner tour with Mount Washington.
 Enjoy the local fare while you take in the stunning fall foliage that surrounds Lake Winnipesaukee, one of the most beautiful places in all of New Hampshire.